Tooth Extraction Cost – How Much Should You Pay?

 Today I will provide you with the average dental extraction costs across Australia using our Dental Cost Calculator.

-I will discuss all your alternative options to a tooth extraction and will talk about whether it is possible to visit the dental hospital for free work.
+I will discuss all your alternative options to tooth extraction and will talk about whether it is possible to visit the dental hospital for free work.

 I will also talk about what insurance will cover extractions and whether you can use Medicare or bulk billing for a tooth extraction.